angeloilardi/READMEfy/sample/README.md

 ## Installation

-You can install all dependencies by running 'node install'
+You can install all dependencies by running `node install`

 ## Usage